Hedgerows and the Law

 That would not normally include hedgerows, but a Tree Preservation Order could be used to protect individual trees within a hedge or an old hedge which has become a line of trees of a reasonable height.

-If a hedgerow is entered into an agri-environment scheme (such as Entry Level Stewardship (ELS), Higher Level Stewardship (HLS), Organic Entry Level Stewardship (OELS), Uplands Entry Level Stewardship (UELS), Countryside Stewardship Scheme (CSS) or the Environmentally Sensitive Area scheme (ESA) it must not be cut from 1 March to 31 July (inclusive) when birds may be nesting in it.
+If a hedgerow is entered into an agri-environment scheme (such as Entry Level Stewardship (ELS), Higher Level Stewardship (HLS), Organic Entry Level Stewardship (OELS), Uplands Entry Level Stewardship (UELS), Countryside Stewardship Scheme (CSS) or the Environmentally Sensitive Area scheme (ESA) it must not be cut from 1 March to 31 Agust (inclusive) when birds may be nesting in it.

 Some agreements might further restrict these dates, in particular ELS agreements starting on or after 1 October 2008 where hedgerows must not be cut between 1 March and 31 August (inclusive).